Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Hyer makes a strong impression on website visitors with a striking illustration that slowly moves across the screen as you scroll.

-This central image tells a story, but thanks to strategic use of white space, it doesn’t feel overwhelming.
-Hyer compels users to learn more about their brand without being too vague, which prompts customers to look around and initiate their journeys.
+This central image tells a story, but thanks to the strategic use of white space, it doesn’t feel overwhelming.
+Hyer compels users to learn more about the brand without being too vague, prompting customers to look around and embark on their journey beyond the initial landing page.

 Hyer is a good example of web design based around a central image or focal point.
 Put their design ideas into practice by adopting a 'less is more' approach: look to spark users’ interest on your homepage, but don’t necessarily tell users everything right away.
 Use engaging, minimal design to let site visitors discover your brand in their own flow.